Denbigh: History

+Denbigh anciently formed part of the cantref of Rhufoniog.
+For much of its history, Rhufoniog was subordinate to the Kingdom of Gwynedd, but it also spent periods under English control during the 12th and 13th centuries.
+By the 13th century, Denbigh was the main town of Rhufoniog.
+In 1284, following the Conquest of Wales by Edward I, Rhufoniog was made part of a new marcher lordship called Denbigh or Denbighland, which Edward initially granted to Henry de Lacy, Earl of Lincoln.

-Denbigh Castle, together with its town walls, was built in 1282 by order of King Edward I. The Burgess Gate, whose twin towers adorn the symbol on Denbigh's civic seal, was once the main entrance into the town.
-The first borough charter was granted to Denbigh in 1290, when the town was still contained within the old town walls.
-It was the centre of the Marcher Lordship of Denbigh.
-The town was involved in the revolt of Madog ap Llywelyn in 1294–1295; the castle was captured in the autumn, and on 11 November 1294 a relieving force was defeated by the Welsh rebels.
+As part of his campaign to take and retain control of the area, Edward I decided to fortify Denbigh, ordering the construction of Denbigh Castle and town walls, which were begun in 1282.
+The Burgess Gate, whose twin towers adorn the symbol on Denbigh's civic seal, was once the main entrance into the town.
+The town was involved in the revolt of Madog ap Llywelyn in 1294–1295; the castle was captured in the autumn and, on 11 November 1294, a relieving force was defeated by the Welsh rebels.
 The town was recaptured by Edward I in December.
 Denbigh was also burnt in 1400 during the revolt of Owain Glyndŵr.

-During the Wars of the Roses (1455-1487), the town was largely destroyed, subsequently moving from the hilltop to the area of the present town market.
+During the Wars of the Roses (1455–1487), the town within the walls was largely destroyed.
+The focus of the settlement then shifted to a site immediately outside the old town walls to the north-east, centred on a market place along High Street.

+In 1536, the new county of Denbighshire was created under the Laws in Wales Act 1535, comprising the old lordship of Denbighland plus other territories.
+Denbigh was declared to be the county town, with the county's courts directed to be held alternately at Denbigh and Wrexham.
+The County Hall (now the library) was built in 1572 to serve as the town's main public building, functioning as a market hall, town hall and courthouse for when the county's courts sat in Denbigh.

 Leicester's Church is an unfinished church.
 In 1579, Robert Dudley, 1st Earl of Leicester, who was also Baron of Denbigh, planned for there to be a cathedral.
 His intention was to move the status of city from neighbouring St Asaph.
-The project ran out of money, and when Robert Dudley died, it was left as ruins; now in the care of Cadw.
+The project ran out of money and, when Robert Dudley died, it was left as ruins; it is now in the care of Cadw.

 In 1643, during the English Civil War, Denbigh became a refuge for a Royalist garrison.
 Surrendering in 1646, the castle and town walls eventually fell into ruin.

 The town grew around the textile industry in the 1600s, hosting specialist glovers, weavers, smiths, shoemakers, saddlers, furriers and tanners.
-Denbigh has been an important location for the agricultural industry throughout.
+Denbigh has been an important location for the agricultural industry throughout its history.